EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

 Some checkers are added to the code to give user's achievements (probably should be set as a separate function that is called every time a user does something relevant on the profile such as add and complete assignments and courses, edits an assignment, etc.).
 A function and router to return all achievements a user has obtained has been implemented and fully integrated with the front-end.

 The array of achievements that is sent back has the first element which is the number of achievements a user has.
 This is stored in the "ExperiencePoints" field of the Achievement model and allows the front-end to read the size of the array sent from the server to iterate through and display for the user.
 This could potentially be explored for a better/more efficient implementation instead of sending an empty object as the first element of the array.

+As stated previously, checks for achievement completion must be completed manually.
+This is not the most taxing issue, however, because most achievements are granted to the user for basic actions that can be easily calculated by singular counter variables, such as the number of assignments or courses they have completed.
+This is a typical developer issue that we hoped to solve, but did not have the time or resources to implement a solution for.

 ### Admin and Testing accounts